 The International Air Transport Association (IATA) is a leading training provider for the aviation industry and an advocate for the use of immersive technology in operational training.
 Determined to improve aviation safety, IATA has been working on a VR training system for airline ground crew since 2016.

 Circuit Stream and Vantage Group designed an interactive airside driving simulator using the Oculus Rift.
 This innovative training simulation could potentially save millions in repairs and lost revenue.
-Download the case study to learn more.
+Check out the case study.

 Supply Chain Logistics

 In addition to marked improvements to the aviation safety network, immersive technologies hold a lot of promise for streamlining manufacturing and production in the industry.
 We can already see the impact of VR technology in the automotive industry.

 Volkswagen launched VR training programs for its production and logistics staff in 2016.
 Since then, the brand has noted remarkable advances in efficacy and efficiency.
 Spurred on by these results, Volkswagen has rolled out their VR training to over 10,000 employees in its state-of-the-art digital reality hub.

 VR controllers enable people to use their hands to practice for tasks such as commissioning parts and using barcode scanners.
 These virtual workplace simulations are easy to access from anywhere, so employees can operate the real machines and materials around the clock.
 This integration improves the supply chain by saving travel and time.

 Accenture reports that 67% of senior executives are anticipating that the combination of AI, extended reality (XR), quantum computing, and distributed ledger technology will have a transformational impact on their organization within the next three years.